7 Guidelines for Building a Home Gym in Your Apartment

 Additionally, running is a great way to connect with people in the community.
 “Ready to take it off campus and meet some new friends, too?” asks DC Lucchesi of Run Charlotte.
 “Check your local specialty running shops or a brewery near you.
 Most of them host weekly run groups or run clubs.”

-5. Give TRX and resistance bands a shot
+Give TRX and resistance bands a shot in Your Home Apartment Gym

-Usually weights and treadmills are the first things to come to mind when you think of a home gym, but the unsung heroes of building a home gym are resistance bands and the TRX.
+Usually weights and treadmills are the first things to come to mind when you think of an apartment home gym, but the unsung heroes of building a home gym are resistance bands and the TRX.

 “In 99% of scenarios, we would recommend purchasing a set of exercise bands of varying tensions and a set of handles or carabiners to add more variety of grip holds,” says Eastlake Performance.
 “Another versatile tool you can use is a suspension strap system like the TRX, which conveniently can be placed on top of a door and will use your own body weight to create varying resistances based on your body angle to the anchor point.”